-Many Americans are bringing more than just their bucket lists with them into retirement.
+Many Americans are bringing more than just their bucket list with them into retirement.
 According to a recent analysis by MagnifyMoney, a growing number of Americans are carrying burdensome debt into their 50s and beyond and debt is threatening retirement dreams.

 The biennial MRRC study surveys more than 20,000 Americans 50 and older on a range of financial topics.
 MagnifyMoney found the latest results revealed a number of debt trends that threaten to undermine the retirement goals of many older Americans.

 Both the percentage of older Americans carrying debt and the amount of debt they’re carrying are on the rise.
 As recently as 1998, roughly 37 percent of Americans age 56 to 61 carried debt, with an average debt load of $3,634 in 2012 dollars, according to MRRC research.
 By comparison, today, 42 percent of Americans that age carry debt and with an average debt load of $17, 623.00 and debt is threatening retirement dreams.

 The trend isn’t explained away by higher mortgage costs, either.